Pradeep-Kasar/python_update_csv_columns/README.md

   - update the t2row[?] values at all the places.
   - update the column value in lookup_row[?]
   - update the column names in variable row[?]

+Note : This code has been developed using PyCharm IDE.